-Contacted by Reuters, an executive at Run Cheng International Resource (HK) Co said the company owned the 150,000-tonne cargo of bitumen blend on board A Symphony.
+Hong Kong-based fuel trading company Run Cheng International Resource (HK) Co has said it was the owner of the 150,000-tonne cargo of bitumen blend on board the A Symphony.

 Bitumen mix, a blend of heavy crude oil and residue, is used by China’s independent refiners as an alternative refining feedstock as it often incurs a lower import tax than crude oil.
 It is also used for road surfacing and roofing.

 (Reporting by Martin Pollard and Carlos Garcia in Qingdao, Muyu Xu in Beijing, Gavin Maguire in Singapore, and Beijing newsroom; Writing by Shivani Singh; Editing by Lincoln Feast.)